HugoBlox/hugo-blox-builder/README.md

     hugo new publication/my-paper-name.md

 Then edit the default variables at the top of `content/publication/my-paper-name.md` to include the details of your publication.
-The `url_` variables (except `url_image`) are used to generate links associated with your publication, such as for viewing PDFs of papers.
+The `url_` variables are used to generate links associated with your publication, such as for viewing PDFs of papers.
 Here is an example:

 ```
 +++
 abstract = "An abstract..."
 authors = ["First author's name", "Second author's name"]
 date = "2013-07-01"
+image = ""
+image_preview = ""
 math = false
 publication = "The publishing part of the citation goes here.
 You may use *Markdown* for italics etc."
 title = "A publication title, such as title of a paper"
 url_code = ""
 url_dataset = ""
-url_image = ""
 url_pdf = "pdf/my-paper-name.pdf"
 url_project = ""
 url_slides = ""